 Childcare center director: Managing a learning center for younger students is a supervisory role.
 You can hire, supervise, and monitor the teachers and other staff working in the facility to ensure they are meeting the needs of the students.
 In addition, you may handle tasks on the business side of things, such as tracking funding, processing payments, staying in compliance with regulations, and communicating with parents.

 Each state has requirements for licensing or certifying childcare workers.
-You may need to take childcare classes that cover topics like child development, nutrition, and safety (including how to detect signs of abuse or maltreatment) and pass a test demonstrating your knowledge.
+You may need to take childcare classes that cover topics such as child development, nutrition, and safety (including how to detect signs of abuse or maltreatment) and pass a test demonstrating your knowledge.

 Other required courses can include CPR for infants and children, medication administration, record maintenance, and business management.
 The laws governing childcare workers vary from state to state and can change during legislative sessions, so check with your state's department of family or social services for the most current information.